Table of Contents

 The iPhone could not be restored.
 An unknown error occurred (9)

-"Updated my iPhone 6 from iOS 9 to iOS 10 and then to iOS 10.3.2, now my phone won't turn off and be stuck at Apple logo.
+"Updated my iPhone 6 from iOS 9 to iOS 10 and then to iOS 10.3.2, and now my phone won't turn off and is stuck at the Apple logo.
 Tried to connect it to my computer and opened up iTunes to restore but failed, sending error message like this."

-Besides the unknown error 9 that disables iPhone, you could see other similar error codes which are commonly 4005, 4013 or 4014.
-Such an error would occur when you try to update or restore you iOS devices in iTunes.
+Besides the unknown error 9 that disables iPhone, you could see other similar error codes which are commonly 4005, 4013, or 4014.
+Such an error would occur when you try to update or restore your iOS devices in iTunes.